Chapter 3:

 Perhaps the daily routine was finally driving her crazy, she thought as she rushed to school.

-The hallways were filled with students going about their mid-week morning.
-When Haruki arrived, the brain fog, fortunately, had somewhat improved, though her fatigue still lingered.
-She wasn’t fully awake, but the haze had cleared enough that she didn’t feel like she was walking in a dream anymore.
+The halls were filled with the students going about their mid-week morning.
+When Haruki arrived, the brain fog, fortunately, had somewhat improved.
+Though her fatigue still lingered and she wasn't fully awake.

 A few first-year boys spotted her as she walked past.
 One of them called out, raising his hand in a goofy wave.